MIDA-group/CytoBrowser/README.md

 node cytobrowser.js --open-browser

+#More generally, to start the web server on a specified port
+# node cytobrowser.js [hostname] [port]
+# node cytobrowser.js --help

 #Optionally open an ssh-pipe from your local machine to the web server
 ssh -L 8080:localhost:8080 remote.host

-#More generally, to start the web server on a specified port
-node cytobrowser.js [hostname] [port]

 #Enjoy! =)